The Cheapest Way to Pave a Driveway

 I was sitting at my house, happy to finally have access to the land, but realizing that my vision of a future house by the wonderful, clear-water, creek at the back of the property was in jeopardy.

 It is at least 2500 ft to the back of our rectangular-shaped property.
-We just spent more than a $1000 on 50 ft, and this is without the gravel since we decided to let the railroad ballast pack a little before we ordered the gravel.
+We just spent more than $1000 on 50 ft, and this is without the gravel since we decided to let the railroad ballast pack a little before we ordered the gravel.

 There must be a better, “not normal”, creative alternative, I thought.
 I just had to find it… Then I did.